Country number: 72

 Who?
 Group Tour

-I’ve flown out overnight with some members of the group.
+I’ve flown out overnight, along with a lady carrying a poodle in her handbag and several cats in wicker baskets.
+One escapes and they have to appeal for its owner to come and catch it, over the PA.
+Some members of the tour group are also on board.
 Candida is alone, but she’s being met by boyfriend Kurt, who’s been travelling in Peru and Chile.
 He’s waiting at the airport with a bottle of pisco sour and it’s the first time I’ve been inebriated before nine in the morning.
 We’re giggling in the back of the bus all through tour leader Gabi’s introductions.
 I’m sure she’s really looking forward to this tour now.

 Manaus, in the heart of the Amazon basin, on the banks of the Negro River, has vast tracts of jungle stretching in all directions.
 Rubber made it South America’s richest city in the late 1800s and lured many wealthy Europeans to the high life.
-A quick visit to the extraordinary Grand Opera House, before we board a boat to our stilted lodge, passing en route the spot where the dark Negro converges with the lighter brown, muddy Solimões River resulting in the striking visual phenomenon called the “Meeting of the Waters.”
+A quick visit to the extraordinary Grand Opera House, before we board the launch, to our stilted lodge, passing en route the spot where the dark Negro runs alongside and then converges with the lighter brown, muddy Solimões River resulting in the stripy phenomenon called the “Meeting of the Waters.”

 To be honest, the much anticipated Amazon is an anti-climax after the Pantanal.
-It’s quiet and beautiful and we swim by the lodge (no nasties here we’re assured) but there is little new to see.
-There’s a Caboclo village to visit to gawk at the ‘natives’ and we go piranha fishing – again.
+It’s quiet and beautiful and we swim by the stilted lodge (no nasties here we’re assured) but there is little new to see.
+There’s a Caboclo village to visit to gawk at the ‘natives’, long muddy jungle walks and we go piranha fishing – again.
 This time the guide hauls out some baby caiman for us to admire.
 Much vaunted river dolphins scoot by.
 Most of us miss them.